vippsas/vipps-developers/contact.md

 * If you have questions about the plugins:
   - Vipps for WooCommerce, please use the [support forum on wordpress.org](https://wordpress.org/support/plugin/woo-vipps/), where the developers can help directly.
   - Vipps for Magento, please [submit an issue on GitHub](https://github.com/vippsas/vipps-magento).
+* Ifg you have questions about settlements, invoices or similar: operations@vipps.no
 * Enquiries about _ordering_ Vipps through a partner: partnerbestilling@vipps.no

 We also have a technical newsletter for developers: